Planning instance protection

 ---|---|

-Pre/post scripts |
+Pre/post Scripts |

 Enables you to specify the pre-snapshot and post-snapshot scripts to perform necessary actions before and/or after the snapshot of an instance is created.
 For example, if the instance hosts a database management system, you may want to put the database offline before the snapshot is created to ensure an application-consistent backup and bring the database back online when the snapshot creation completes.
 For details, see Setting pre/post scripts. |

-Exclude from backup |
+Exclude from Backup |

 Enables you to specify any disk to be excluded from the instance backup.
 For details, see Excluding disks from the backup.
 Important This backup option can be configured only for a single instance. |

-Enables you to specify the region, the zone, and the subnet where you want R‑Cloud to create a temporary instance during the backup.
-For AWS instances, you can also specify a security group.
-By default, the temporary instance is created in the source of the original instance.
-For details, see Configuring a temporary instance. |
+Enables you to specify where you want R‑Cloud to create a data mover during the backup.
+By default, the data mover is created in the source of the original instance.
+For details, see Configuring a data mover. |

 To access the Instances panel, in the navigation pane, click Instances.